Training Data Influence Analysis and Estimation: A Survey: Overview of Influence and Influence Estimation

 \section{Overview of Influence and Influence Estimation}

-As explained in Section~\ref{sec:Intro}, training data influence quantifies the ``effect'' of one or more training instances.
-This effect's scope can be as localized as an individual model prediction, e.g., $\decFunc{\xTe}{\wFin}$; the effect's scope can also be so broad as to encompass the entire test data distribution.
+\revTwo{As Section~\ref{sec:Intro} explains, training data influence's objective is to quantify the ``effect'' of one or more training instances on a model.} This effect's scope can be as localized as an individual model prediction, e.g., $\decFunc{\xTe}{\wFin}$; the effect's scope can also be so broad as to encompass the entire test data distribution.

 Positive influence entails that the training instance(s) improve some quality measure, e.g., risk $\risk{\zTe}{\wFin}$.
 Negative influence means that the training instance(s) make the quality measure worse.
-Training instances with positive influence are referred to as \keyword{proponents} or \keyword{excitatory examples}.
-Training instances with negative influence are called \keyword{opponents} or \keyword{inhibitory examples}~\citep{Koh:2017:Understanding,Yeh:2018:Representer}.
+Training instances with positive influence are referred to as \kw{proponents} or \kw{excitatory examples}.
+Training instances with negative influence are called \kw{opponents} or \kw{inhibitory examples}~\citep{Koh:2017:Understanding,Yeh:2018:Representer}.

 Highly expressive, overparameterized models remain functionally black boxes~\citep{Koh:2017:Understanding}.
 Understanding why a model behaves in a specific way remains a significant challenge~\citep{Belle:2021:PrinciplesXAI}, and the inclusion or removal of even a single training instance can drastically change a trained model's behavior~\citep{Rousseeuw:1994:LeastMedianSquares,Black:2021:LeaveOneOut}.
 In the worst case, quantifying one training instance's influence may require repeating all of training.